Jumzeey/microinflux/README.md

 </details>

 ### Footnote
-This project was built as a test given to Jumat Adeogun for the role of Frontend Engineer.
+This project was built as a test given to me for the role of Frontend Engineer.
 Feel free to explore and learn from the codebase!